-The iPhone XS and XS Max are Apple's first iPhones with 4GB of RAM
+The iPhone XS and XS Max are Apple's first iPhones with 4GB of RAM33

 Thankfully, less than 24 hours after the unveiling, Apple’s new iPhones have already started popping up on benchmarks around the world, thus revealing the missing technical details.